- Voltage sags are the most common occurrence affecting power quality.

 What causes voltage sags?

-They can originate on either side of the electric meter and their exact source is often difficult to locate.
-Frequently, they are caused by equipment within a facility.
-For example, a large number of motors starting up at the same time or a short circuit can result in nuisance shutdowns from sags.
-Outside your facility, switching operations, as well as wind, lightning and trees falling on power lines can produce sags.
-The source does not need to be close by.
-A voltage sag on a power grid can impact facilities within a 100-mile radius.
+Sags can originate on either side of your electric meter, and their exact source is often difficult to pin down.
+Frequently, they are caused by equipment within your facility; a bunch of motors starting at the same time for example.
+Outside, wind, lighting and trees falling on power lines can produce sags.
+The source doesn't have to be close by; a voltage sag on a power grid can impact facilities within a 100-mile radius.

 A power quality monitor is the most commonly used tool for detecting voltage sags.
-Simple power quality monitors measure and record power as it enters a facility and display graphs of RMS voltages on daily, weekly or monthly intervals.
-More sophisticated monitors use software to track voltage sags and other power quality disturbances compared with standard power quality curves.
+Simple monitors measure and record power as it enters your facility and display graphs of voltages at daily, weekly or monthly intervals.
+More sophisticated models use software to track voltage sags and other power quality disturbances.

 Plotting the curves

 What is the acceptable level for voltage sags?
-This is generally determined by power quality curves; a plot of voltage magnitude versus time.
-Power quality curves represent the intensity and duration of voltage disturbances.
-The Computer Business Equipment Manufacturers Association (CBEMA) initially created the curves as a realistic maximum allowable voltage that equipment can withstand without damage.
-Other power quality curves that are in use today were developed by the American National Standards Institute (ANSI) and the Information Technology Industry Council (ITIC).
+This is determined by power quality curves, which represent the intensity and duration of voltage disturbances.
+The Computer Business Equipment Manufacturers Association initially created the curves as a realistic maximum allowable voltage that equipment can withstand without damage.
+Power quality curves were also adopted b the Information Technology Industry Council (ITIC).